hoangxcao/ParticleEpi/README.md

 # ParticleEpi
-Implementation of Epidemic Game model
+Implementation of an Unity Epidemic Game